PdxCodeGuild/Class_Runtime_Terrors/Django/ Quick Start/Django Quickstart 3.md

 ```

-- In the Pages > posts.html add the following:
+- In the Pages folder create a new page `posts.html` and add the following:

 ```html
 {% extends 'base.html' %}